pyy2/cs1653-2019su-kmd127-pyy2-stm107/doc/compile.md

 # Running
 From root of working dir
-- Enter 'make groupserver'
+- Enter 'make gs'
-- Open new terminal and from root of working dir enter 'make fileserver'
+- Open new terminal and from root of working dir enter 'make fs'
-- Open new terminal and from root of working dir enter 'make client'
+- Open new terminal and from root of working dir enter 'make cl'